seward/cloudfs/README.md

 cloudfs
 ====
-Cloudfs creates an object filesystem or block device on top of popular cloud storage services.
-This filesystem can only be accessed with cloudfs only.
+Cloudfs creates a virtual filesystem or block device on top of popular cloud storage services.
+This filesystem can only be accessed with cloudfs.
 It also supports transparent encryption and zlib compression.
 As of right now, I only have support for Amazon S3, but plan on adding others in the future.